Mohak327/computational-cardiac-modeling/README.md

    pip install -r requirements.txt
    ```

-2. Run the notebooks in the `notebooks/` directory to reproduce results.
+2. Run the notebooks in the `notebooks/` directory to reproduce results in one file or the main.ipynb to use the modular structure.

 ## Directory Structure

 computational-cardiac-modeling/
 │
 ├── notebooks/
-│   └── Project1_Q1_ms7306_ek3529.ipynb  # Main notebook for the project
+│   ├── main.ipynb  # One-shot notebook for the project
+│   ├── standalone_base_model.py                # BaseModel class
 │
 ├── src/
 │   ├── models/
 │   │   ├── base_model.py                # BaseModel class